 Our Target Zero philosophy is aimed for all our employees to contribute towards the Jenks & Cattell target of zero defects, accidents, variance or landfill to improve our productivity, quality and cost for all the customers to benefit from.
-This is applied to all of our operations and manufacturing processes including metal stamping, laser cut fabrication and welded assembly.
+This is applied to all of our manufacturing processes including metal stamping, laser cut fabrication and welded assembly.

-We are working alongside our suppliers to commit to our approach, and likewise further increasing our sustainable customer base in markets including electric vehicles, electric bicycles and energy efficiency such as wind and farming.
+We are working alongside our suppliers to commit to follow our approach, and likewise further increasing our sustainable customer base in markets including electric vehicles, electric bicycles and energy efficiency such as wind and farming.

 The Jenks & Cattell Engineering Quality department follow a “quality is free” saying to reduce the cost and time of failure by doing things right first time.